hsadeveloper/containerization-Java-app/README.md

 ### Docker Compose
 ---
 Docker Compose allows you to define and manage multi-container applications in a single YAML file.
-Verify docker-compose installed `docker-compose --version`
+It assists in interconnecting a set of containers and describes them in a succinct way.
+The `docker-compose`command can be used to buils, and start a set of containers.
+Compose version `3.x` is latest recommended for unlocking the most recent feature.

-### Docker Compose attributes
+### Docker Compose Attributes

 - `version` refers to the Docker Compose version (latest is 3).
 - `services` defines the services that we need to run.